fang150/fang150.github.io/_posts/2025-03-20-Old-Article.md

 mathjax: "true"
 ---

 The following is an article I wrote and shared with 馮達旋 (Da-Hsuang Feng), who was the Vice President of NTHU at the time when I was in college in Taiwan.
-While I now recognize that my past perspective was somewhat narrow and arrogant, it still inspires me to some extent whenever I come across it on Facebook.
+While I think that my past perspective was somewhat narrow and arrogant, it nevertheless inspires me to some extent as it popped up on my feed in Facebook yersterday.
 I am noting it down here for my future self.
 (A direct translation of this article by ChatGPT is included at the end.)

 ..........................................
 馮達旋